Why do I hear ticking/squeaking/rattling sounds from my ceiling fans?

-Simply put, electrical companies are controlling and managing off-peak power load on their distribution networks.
-The frequency is used to control hot water heaters, street lights and water pumps through their remote receiver to control the power going to and from each utility.
+Ripple control is a way in which electrical companies use a superimposed frequency on standard 50Hz AC power supplies, which are commonly found in most (if not all) Australian households.
+The frequency is used to control hot water heaters, streetlights and water pumps via their remote receiver to control the power going to and from each utility.
 Ripple control may also be used to signal high network load periods for major customers to allow them to reduce power consumption.

-Ripple control frequencies are commonly used in NSW, south east Queensland and New Zealand, although other areas within Australia also use this technology.
-Not all properties are affected by ripple control, so just because you might live in one of these areas, does not mean that you will have these problems.
+Ripple control frequencies are commonly used in NSW, Southeast Queensland and New Zealand, although other areas within Australia also use this technology.
+Not all properties are affected by ripple control, so just because you might live in one of these areas does not mean that you will have these problems.

 One of the only ways to confirm if the area you live in is affected by ripple control frequency is to contact your power company and ask them directly.
-If you have a system that uses ripple control signalling you might also see a ripple control receiver wired into the fuse box and a dual tariff meter or dual meters.
+If you have a system that uses ripple control signalling, you might also see a ripple control receiver wired into the fuse box and a dual tariff meter or dual meters.

 NOTE: The presence of a ripple control signal does not necessarily mean you will experience ripple control noise in ceiling fans or flickering in LED lights.

-There may be extreme cases where the ripple control frequency is so strong it requires two filters to be installed to reduce the noise sufficiently and in some locations multiple ripple control frequencies are used also requiring multiple filters.
+There may be extreme cases where the ripple control frequency is so strong it requires two filters to be installed to reduce the noise sufficiently, and, in some locations, multiple ripple control frequencies are used, also requiring multiple filters.

-Ripple control noise is not the norm and in many environments where it does occur it is not a problem because the noise generated is not audible.
+Ripple control noise is not the norm, and in many environments where it does occur, it is not a problem because the noise generated is not audible.

 While Martec does sympathise with the few customers who do experience a problem, it is not cost effective to build an AC electric motor that rejects all ripple control frequencies given the small proportion of people affected, a cost that would have to ultimately be borne by all consumers.